-- We are extremely open to communicating with modeling entities prior to any model development or submission, in order to convey expectations and/or give feedback as to how a particular treatment would be reviewed and what revisions (if any) and support would likely be requested.
+- We are extremely open to communicating with modeling entities prior to any model development or submission, including meeting in person or via a teleconference, in order to convey expectations and/or give feedback as to how a particular treatment would be reviewed and what revisions (if any) and support would likely be requested.
 Please contact us if you have any questions whose resolution could accelerate a future model-review process. - We are also very open to dialogue via various channels during the course of a formal model review.
 In addition to the objection-and-response mechanism in SERFF, we can receive supplementary documentation (e.g., Excel-based model score calculators or detailed spreadsheets of supporting data) via email.
 We are happy to schedule conference calls if an issue could be more effectively discussed by telephone. - Key takeaway: Open communication, thorough support, and avoidance of common pitfalls → More rapid model review and increased likelihood of approval